How to Install and Use WP-CLI to Manage a WordPress Site + Commands and Cheat Sheet

 Success: Imported from 'filename.sql'.

-- Now, in order to perform the actual search and replace with WP-CLI, remove the –dry-run parameter:
+To perform the actual search and replace using WP-CLI, remove the –dry-run parameter.

 Success: Made 14 replacements.